Diet for Gluten Allergy

-2. Fine Tune Food Ratios : Eat a high quality meal of mostly animal protein with a side of veggies.
+2. Fine Tune Food Ratios: Eat a high-quality meal of mostly animal protein with a side of veggies.
 How did that make you feel?
-Tomorrow, do the same experiment except eat mostly veggies, a little bit of meat and possible grains.
+Tomorrow, do the same experiment except eat mostly veggies, a little bit of meat and possibly grains.
 How did that make you feel?
 Whichever one worked better for you, stick to it and then fine tune your diet from there.
 Once you have found your optimal ratios and are feeling good, then you should stick with those ratios for all of your meals.

 3. Avoid Wheat-Containing Foods

 5. Increase the intake of iron and vitamin

 6. Avoid taking a beer, cereal, pastries, cookies, ice cream, processed soups, crackers, cheese/meats, candy bars.